horror by P.J. Reed

 P.J.
 Reed is a writer and poet from England.
-She holds a BAEd from Canterbury Christ Church University and an MA from Bradford University and has dabbled in psychology with the OU.
+She holds a BAEd from Canterbury Christ Church University, an MA from Bradford University and has dabbled in psychology with the OU.
 She is an outrageously eclectic writer.

 She has published one collection of dark romantic and Gothic horror poetry entitled The Wicked Come.

 Her high fantasy novel The Torcian Chronicles will be published in 2017.

 As a counterbalance to her dark writing, P.J. also writes of the beauty and ethereal nature of the changing countryside in her series of haiku inspired collections.
 Her work is found in anthologies, journals, Zines and writing guides.
 To visit her light poetry site click here

 P.J.
 Reed is on Twitter at:https://twitter.com/PJReed_author